Moortiii/Aruduino-Alarm_Clock/README.md

 The Arduino is set to fire an interrupt every 1000ms.
 There are four key variables:

- 1. **int** displayHours
+ 1. **long int** displayHours
- 2. **int** displayMinutes
+ 2. **long int** displayMinutes
- 3. **int** displaySeconds
+ 3. **long int** displaySeconds
  4. **long int** tick

+(Integers are 2 bit on the ATMEGA328P and will cause overflow when generating the tick unless using a long)

 The interrupt increases the displaySeconds by one every time it fires and a function turns this into a simple incrementing clock.
 Afterwards the hours, minutes and seconds are converted to a tick using the following arithmetic:

 *tick = (displayHours x 3600) + (displayMinutes x 60) + displaySeconds;*

 In order to check if an alarm should sound, a tick is created in the same way for the current alarm and the two numbers are compared.
-One could argue that we are doing things backwards.
+One could argue that I am doing things backwards.
 It would be possible to store only a tick, increment it and transform it into human readable time.
 While this is perhaps simpler, there is one major drawback that comes to mind with this solution.

 **Goal:** *The user should be able to easily adjust the current alarm / time*

 Storing only a tick means the potentiometer would need to map the numbers 0 - 1023 to the range 0 - 86400 and the user would have no way to adjust the hours minutes and seconds individually.
-Ultimately, we decided that this would be both tedious and frustrating to the users.
+Ultimately, I decided that this would be both tedious and frustrating as a user.